Keeping social insurance efficient and financially viable

-.
-Under the leadership of Professor Dr Werding (Ruhr University Bochum), it has drawn up proposals on how the total contribution rates of the social insurance funds can be kept below 40% in the long term.
+In February 2019, the Confederation of German Employers' Associations set up a commission on the future of social insurance.
+Under the leadership of Professor Dr. Werding (Ruhr University Bochum), it has drawn up proposals on how the total social insurance contribution rates can be kept below 40% in the long term.The

 Social benefits rise faster than economic strength

-According to § 28d SGB IV, the total social insurance contribution comprises all contributions to the social insurance branches financed jointly by employees and employers, i.e. pension, health, unemployment and long-term care insurance.
-The special contribution in the statutory health insurance (1.3%) and the contribution supplement for childless persons in the social long-term care insurance (0.25% or 0.07% on average for all members) introduced on 1 January 2005 are thus also part of the total social insurance contribution.
+Total social security contributionAccording to Section 28d of the German Social Security Code (SGB IV), the total social security contribution includes all contributions to the social security branches financed jointly by employees and employers, i.e. pension, health, unemployment and long-term care insurance.
+The special contribution to statutory health insurance (1.3%) and the supplementary contribution for childless persons to social long-term care insurance introduced on January 1, 2005 (0.25% and 0.07% respectively on average for all members) are thus also included in the total social insurance contribution.

 Employers contribute the most to financing the German welfare state: